mkpkmkpk/mkpkmkpk.github.io/_posts/2018-10-21-Azure-Policy.md

 <li>type</li>
 <li>location</li>
 <li>tags</li>
 <li>source – with ACTION – UNDOCUMENTED 😊 – You can AUDIT OR DENY SOME ACTION ON AZURE PORTAL 😊 Yes You can write custom policy with audit or deny Azure action.
-The whole list of action you can find here: [https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations](https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations)</li>
+The whole list of action you can find here: <a href=https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations>https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations</a></li>